farid-moradi/Solidity-Learning-Resources/README.md

 ## Gas and Immutability
 - The EVM executes the contract code as it processes the transactions within a newly mined block.
-- Regardless of whether the specified gas limit is greater than the actual gas consumed during the transaction execution, the sender is still required to pay for the full gas limit.
+- Gas limit is paid for upfront, regardless of how much gas is actually consumed during execution.
+Even if the actual gas consumed ends up being less than the specified gas limit, the sender still has to pay for the entire gas limit they set.
+Any unused gas is refunded to the sender.
 - Once deployed, a smart contract is considered immutable.
 Therefore, smart contracts must be designed to be flexible, extensible, and maintainable, as there are costs associated with running them on the Ethereum network.

 ## Smart Contract Security